laiduy98/cose-19/presentation/presentation.md

 ### Converting JSON format into DataFrame format.

-- Merge body text into the same dataframe with metadata
+- Merging body text into the dataframe with metadata
-- Add column to define language of paper
+- Adding columns that define language of paper
-- Remove unecessary columns.
+- Removing unecessary columns.

-### Remove
+### Data Cleaning
-- Filter out only paper with English
+- Filtering out papers in english language.
 - Using regex to remove special characters, numbers.
-- Remove stopwords
+- Removing stopwords

 ## Data preprocessing

 ### Stemming and Lemmatisation
-- Lowers inflection in words to their root forms
+- Lowering inflection of words to their root forms
-- (connections, connected, connects, is connect)
-- Using NLTK library
+- NLTK library was used in order to perform these methods.

 ## Data preprocessing